TraceMachina/nativelink/deployment-examples/terraform/experimental_AWS/README.md

-# Native Link's Terraform Deployment
+# NativeLink's Terraform Deployment
-This directory contains a reference/starting point on creating a full AWS terraform deployment of Native Link's cache and remote execution system.
+This directory contains a reference/starting point on creating a full AWS terraform deployment of NativeLink's cache and remote execution system.

 ## Prerequisites - Setup Hosted Zone / Base Domain
 You are required to first setup a Route53 Hosted Zone in AWS.
 This is because we will generate SSL certificates and need a domain to register them under.